-Would you please provide us with the following info rmatio n to help us h elp your child:
+Would you please provide us with the following information to help us help your child:

-Child's Surname: Child's Forenames :
+Child's Surname: Child's Forenames:

-Date of Birth: Gender: Male □ Female □
+Date of Birth: Gender: Male 🗆 Female

-Child's Address: Home ®
+Child's Address: Home 🕾

-Postcode: - -
+Postcode:

-Who has parental responsibility for th e child named above ə :
+Who has parental responsibility for the child named above:

 Full name/s 1.
 2.

 Date of Birth

 Address (if different from above)

-Daytime ®
+Daytime 🕾

 Mobile 🕾

 Email Address 🖂

 Place of work Job Title & 🕾

 Relationship to child

-Details of brothers Name: / sisters Age: Scl hool:
+Details of brothers / sisters Name:

+School:

-If your child is unw could include yours self if you are usua he day. after him/her.
-This
+If your child is unwell we may need to contact someone who could look after him/her.
+This could include yourself if you are usually available during the day.

+Age:

-Nome 1 st Contact 2 nd Contact
+1 st Contact

+Name:

-Name: Address:
+Address:

-Address.

-Daytime ®
+Daytime 🕾

-Pelationship to child: I
+Relationship to child:

+2 nd Contact

-Name of your child's doctor: Address and 🕾 Name of your child's dentist: Address and 🕾 Does your child have any of the ne following l health problems?
-Asthma Eczema Fainting / Blackouts Epilepsy Food Allergy (e.g. nuts) Diabetes Speech Difficulty Yes No Wears glasses Regular hospital and Receives special and Child & Family Un ist help (e.g. Yes No Hearing Difficulty Would any of these affect you.
-Are there any other details that ity to take part in any s school activity?
-Yes □ No □ Could you provide the following Has your child attended a number of the following Has your child attended a number of the following Has your child attended a number of the following Has your child attended in the following Has your child atte sery? al Information: P.M. □ Yes □ No □ Name of Nursery: Year of Admission to Nursery: Number of Terms s Attended: Has your child attended anoth If Yes, Name of School: To which religion (if any) is yo liated? (see notes) Infant Yes □ Junior □ No □ Primary □ To which ethnic group do you · , es) Which languages are spoken , Is there anything else that you (e.g. court orders affecting contact • d be help oful: FOR OFFICE USE ONLY Birth Certificate seen Yes □ No □ Date of completion of this form Date of Admission: 1.
-Admissior n Number:
+Name of your child's doctor: Address and 🕾 Name of your child's dentist: Address and 🕾 Does your child have any of th e following h ealth problems?
+Asthma Eczema Fainting / Blackouts Epilepsy Food Allergy (e.g. nuts) Diabetes Speech Difficulty Yes No Wears glasses Regular hospital treatm Receives specialist help Child & Family Unit) Yes No Hearing Difficulty Would any of these affect your Are there any other details tha - • activity?
+Yes □ No □ Could you provide the following Has your child attended a nurs If yes, All day Name of Nursery: sery?
+P.M. □ Yes □ No □ Year of Admission to Nursery: Number of Terms Atten ded: Has your child attended anothe If Yes, er school?
+Infant Yes □ Junior No □ Primary Name of School: To which religion (if any) is you ur family affili (coo notos) To which ethnic group do you consider you belong to? (see notes) Which languages are spoken a at home?
+Is there anything else that you (e.g. court orders affecting contac - sider woul d be help ful: FOR OFFICE USE ONLY Birth Certificate seen Date of completion of this form Yes □ No